Blogs updates.

 Plants on the forest floor.

-Nest of Procapritermes beside the base of a tree.
+Nest of Procapritermes at the base of a tree.

 Nest mound of Macrotermes carbonarius.